 - Bursar Payment Guides

 The university got its start as an agricultural college and that tradition carries on today with our two-year associate’s degree programs in the Stockbridge School.

 If you are entering in the spring, you will attend a Winter NSO session as the spring cohort is much smaller.
-While most of the time at orientation is spent taking care of the business of becoming a member of the UMass Amherst community, you will also spend time getting to know your new classmates and your new campus.

 Thank you for your service.
 We want to make your transition to UMass as smooth as possible, and that all begins at orientation.
 Make sure you contact Veteran Services before you arrive on campus for your first semester.
 Veteran Services will provide a packet of materials which you will receive when you check in.
 You will also have the opportunity to visit them at your orientation session.

 Summer NSO sessions for first-year students are two days and one night.
 You have the option to stay overnight with a roommate (either randomly chosen or one of your own choosing), in a single room or off campus by your own arrangement.
 When you sign in, please let us know if you will be staying with us on campus or if you have made other arrangements.